 Circle of Courage

--Dr. Steve VanBockern, co-founder of the Circle of Courage educational philosophy
+Dr. Steve VanBockern, co-founder of the Circle of Courage educational philosophy

-Mastery—Students need to develop social, intellectual, and academic competence if they are to become capable and responsible citizens.
+Mastery, the second value in the Circle of Courage Model, promotes the belief that teacher candidates need to develop social, intellectual, and academic competence if they are to become capable and responsible citizens.

 Click HERE to read the Conceptual Framework Narrative